bagder/daniel.haxx.se/about.md

 I looked around for options and at this time I found two feasible alternatives.
 Quite amusingly they were named libssh and libssh2 (yes the number two at the end is the only difference in naming).
-Unfortunately, none of the offered a truly non-blocking API and as my interest was to integrate and use this within libcurl that already had a non-blocking API that was an absolute requirement.
+Unfortunately, none of them offered a truly non-blocking API and as my interest was to integrate and use this within libcurl that already had a non-blocking API that was an absolute requirement.
 So I asked both projects about it.
 Basically how they looked at the prospect of (me) adding non-blocking support and what they think